lightningnetwork/lnd/docker/README.md

  to "Faucet" than already created "btcd" node would be sufficient.
 ```

-First of all you need to run `btcd` node in `testnet` and wait it to be
+First of all you need to run `btcd` node in `testnet` and wait for it to be
 synced with test network (`May the Force and Patience be with you`).
 ```bash
 # Init bitcoin network env variable: